634Views & Citations

 Population, Sample Size (Pre-test and Post-test sample) and Area

 The sample size was based on Table 1 drawn by Krejcie with the population proportion of 0.05 and confidence of 95% with significant difference of 5%.
 At Wookuna village, Kabisa Block, Bhutan, there were 27 households.
-Using Krejcie and Morgan’s Table 1, 24 households were selected to participate.
-However, the members of one household were not available for an interview, so the actual number of participants was 23 in the pre-test interview.
+Using Krejcie and Morgan’s Table 1, 24 house hold was selected to participate.
+However, a member from one household were not available for an interview, so the actual number of participants was 23 in the pre-test interview.

 Pre-Test interview (questionnaire)